 In 1893, the Banning brothers, original owners of the Island, formed the first yacht club on the Island, the Catalina Yacht Club, primarily for the use of Islanders like themselves.
 For reasons unknown, the Club failed, and it was a decade later, in 1903, that boating residents of the Island attempted another organizing effort; this time founding the Sophia Yacht Club on the approximate site of the present Club.
 SYC’s purpose was to provide a dinghy landing and gathering point for boat owners, and the Club was apparently quite active until the great fire of 1915, which razed the town and its bayside facilities.

 Catalina Island Yacht Club has plaques to recognize Hollywood Stars that were Members of the Club.
 In addition to names above Ed McMahon, Steve Skinner, & Milton “Shorty” Rogers were Members.
 Ed was most famous as Johnny Carson’s side kick and announcer on The Tonight Show.
 Steve produced 1,000 hits including the ABC News.
 Shorty was one of the principal creators of West Coast Jazz.
-George Schlatter is a current Member and also a longtime producer in Hollywood, one of his many major hits was “Laugh In”.
+George Schlatter was a member and a longtime producer in Hollywood.
+One of his many major hits was “Laugh In”.

 On August 24, 1924, the Catalina Island Yacht Club held its first Opening Day in its newly completed clubhouse, under the leadership of Commodore Jump.
 The Club has operated continuously ever since, except for a brief period during the war years of 1942-45, when it was occupied by the Merchant Marine and used as a training facility.
 The Club was returned to its Membership in late 1945.
 The Club presently numbers approximately 180 Members, many of whom own moorings in Avalon Harbor.
 There is an active year-round social calendar, with emphasis on the Cruising Season from Memorial Day to Labor Day.
 The Club is a member in good standing of the Southern California Yachting Association, and the Southern California Cruiser Association.